 Yoga and Stretching

-If you’re breaking in your new yoga mat or If you’ve been hesitant to try yoga because you don’t think of yourself as a flexible person, I’ll let you in on a little secret: You don’t need to be all that flexible to be a yogi.
+If you’ve been hesitant to try yoga because you don’t think of yourself as a flexible person, I’ll let you in on a little secret: You don’t need to be all that flexible to be a yogi.

 To start your path to yogi status, start with the basic yoga postures and progress from there.
 In this episode of Flow, yoga instructor Elise Joan shows the foundational yoga moves that are perfect for beginners.